slamice/wri/hipsters/critiques.md

 Why he wants it.

-Protagonist is lookign for something more, could achieve something?
+Protagonist is looking for something more, could achieve something?
 (some ppl in the 50's haven't grown up either)

 Feels nothing for the people in the room.